-It is the policy of Health Plans affiliated with Centene Corporation that the management of neonatal sepsis is medically necessary at the indicated level of care for the following circumstances:

-I. Episode Day 1

-- A. Well-appearing infants who are on 48 hours of antibiotics pending blood culture results are appropriate for level II (rev code 172) nursery. - B. Symptomatic infants are appropriate for level III (rev code 173) nursery with all the following: - 1.
-Hypotonia, lethargy, or poor oral feeding; - 2.
+- I. It is the policy of Health Plans affiliated with Centene Corporation® that the management of neonatal sepsis is medically necessary at the indicated level of care for the following circumstances: - A. Episode Day 1 - 1.
+Well-appearing infants who are on 48 hours of antibiotics pending blood culture results are appropriate for level II (rev code 172) nursery. - 2.
+Symptomatic infants are appropriate for level III (rev code 173) nursery when meeting all of the following criteria: - a.
+Signs of neonatal sepsis (e.g.: hypotonia, lethargy, poor oral feeding, tachycardia, bradycardia, grunting, nasal flaring, cyanosis); - b.
+Temp $\geq 100.4^{\circ}$ F or $\leq 96.8^{\circ}$ F ( $\geq 38.0^{\circ}$ or $\leq 36.0^{\circ}$ C); - c.
+On 48 hours of antibiotics pending blood culture results or treatment of positive blood cultures. - B. Episode Day 2 and Subsequent Days - 1.
+Infants with negative cultures who are determined to require antibiotics beyond 48 hours may be appropriate for transitional care or level I nursery (rev code 171) once antibiotics are the only intervention necessitating continued stay and if outpatient antibiotics are inappropriate or unmanageable. - 2.
+Symptomatic infants are appropriate for level III (rev code 173) nursery when meeting all of the following criteria: - a.
+Signs of neonatal sepsis (e.g.:hypotonia, lethargy, poor oral feeding, tachycardia, bradycardia, grunting, nasal flaring, cyanosis); - a.
 Temp $\geq 100.4^{\circ}$ F or $\leq 96.8^{\circ}$ F ( $\geq 38.0^{\circ}$ or $\leq 36.0^{\circ}$ C); - 3.
 On 48 hours of antibiotics pending blood culture results or treatment of positive blood cultures.

-II.
-Episode Day 2 and Subsequent

-- A. Infants with negative cultures who are determined to require antibiotics beyond 48 hours may be appropriate for transitional care or level I nursery (rev code 171) once antibiotics are the only intervention necessitating continued stay and if outpatient antibiotics are inappropriate or unmanageable. - B. Symptomatic infants are appropriate for level III (rev code 173) nursery when meeting the following criteria: - 1.
-Hypotonia, lethargy, or poor oral feeding; and - 2.
-Temp $\geq 100.4^{\circ}$ F or $\leq 96.8^{\circ}$ F ( $\geq 38.0^{\circ}$ or $\leq 36.0^{\circ}$ C); and - 3.
-On 48 hours of antibiotics pending blood culture results or treatment of positive blood cultures. - C. Asymptomatic infants on 48 hours of antibiotics pending blood culture results for $\leq 2$ days are appropriate for Level II (rev code 172) nursery. - D. Asymptomatic infants with a positive blood culture and no other indications are appropriate for transitional care or level I nursery (rev code 171).
+- 4. Asymptomatic infants on 48 hours of antibiotics pending blood culture results for ≤ two days are appropriate for Level II (rev code 172) nursery. - 5.
+Asymptomatic infants with a positive blood culture and no other indications are appropriate for transitional care.